 Robert Stengel is a Professor of Mechanical and Aerospace Engineering.
 His current research focuses on aircraft and spaceflight dynamics, optimal and failure-tolerant control, and biodynamic systems.
-Dr. Stengel will teach From the Earth to the Moon (FRS 148) in the Spring 2019 term.
+Dr. Stengel is on sabbatical leave during the 2019-2020 academic year.

 Prior to joining the Princeton faculty in 1977, Dr. Stengel was with